-Bridgestone Partners With Hakaya Group To Elevate Passenger Transport Safety In Jordan
+Bridgestone Partners with Hakaya Group to Elevate Passenger Transport Safety in Jordan

-(MENAFN- Mid-East Info) Jamil Bustami & Sons, the authorized distributor for Bridgestone tires in Jordan, and Hakaya Group, a leading passenger transport company have signed a Bridgestone 3M Contract for tire maintain and monitoring.
+(MENAFN- Orient Planet Group) 03 September 2025 - Jamil Bustami & Sons, the authorized distributor for Bridgestone tires in Jordan, and Hakaya Group, a leading passenger transport company have signed a Bridgestone 3M Contract for tire maintain and monitoring.
 The agreement aims to elevate the safety and quality standards of Hikaya Group's vehicle fleet.
 The signing was attended by a team from Bridgestone Middle East.

+The agreement was signed by Mr. Nasser Bustami, General Manager of Jamil Bustami & Sons, and Mr. Moatasem Al-Jughal, representing Hakaya Group.

 Legal Disclaimer: